kristifidani/rust_grpc_poc/README.md

 ### Introduction

 This Rust project showcases the use of **gRPC** to build an API for movie services.
-It defines a gRPC service for retrieving a list of movies, and it includes a sample implementation for this service.
+It defines a gRPC service for retrieving a list of movies, creating a movie, deleting and updating movies.
+Also it includes sample implementations for these services.

 ## Prerequisites